na-na-hi/renget/archive/hy5eh4.md

 "Oh, goddammit!" she yelled, hurling creature into the wall and pinning it in place with an arrow.
 Wiping the viscous fluid from her eyes, she smashed a chair, grabbed one of its broken legs and stalked forward.
 With a disgusted scowl, she plunged the makeshift stake deep into the vampire baby's heart.
 One final shriek echoed through the bar before it went silent for good.

 Conquest strode back to War, flicking gore from her leathers.
 "There, happy now?
-This is disgusting."
+That was disgusting."

 "I think I'm done."
 War finished the last words of the chant and steps back from the glowing sigils, nodding with satisfaction.
 "Now to see if They answer."